brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 ## Novel Solution

 Present our novel solution to the problem.
-We will show empirically and prove it mathematically that our approach is superior to the bayesian approximation.
+We will show empirically and prove mathematically that our approach is superior to the bayesian approximation.
 * Explain the challenge in clipping samples outside the bounds
 * Walk through reparameterization for the unbounded case
 * Expand it for our solution